TITLE 68: PROFESSIONS AND OCCUPATIONS

 3) Observing sites for local reaction and reporting results to the registered nurse.

-4) Discontinuing intravenous therapy with an order from an advanced practice nurse, physician assistant, physician, dentist or podiatrist.
+4) Discontinuing intravenous therapy with an order from an advanced practice registered nurse, physician assistant, physician, dentist or podiatric physician.

 5) Adding pharmacy pre-mixed antibiotic solutions to existing patent lines.